 Innovative educational and training programmes such as this are a key enabler in creating new opportunities for rural residents.
 For instance, the Thailand 4.0 vision calls for the modernisation of every sector in the country, including specific training activities developed through partnerships with government, companies and universities in order to enhance digital literacy across rural regions (Dassault Systèmes, 2018) - which can work hand-in-hand with efforts to enhance Internet access.
-Sub-national governments in the United States have developed new apprenticeships in areas such as cybersecurity to help "train the workforce of the future" (Wogan, 2018) and to address skilled labour shortages in rural areas - are utilising new approaches and are picking up steam.
+Sub-national governments in the United States have developed new apprenticeships in areas such as cybersecurity to help "train the workforce of the future" (Wogan, 2018) and to address skilled labour shortages in rural communities.
+These types of efforts-geared to the skills of the future and aimed specifically at actualising new realities in rural areas - are utilising new approaches and are picking up steam.